wp-plugins/wp-fb-share-like-button/README.txt

-Visit the <a
-href="http://www.vivacityinfotech.com">Wp facebook Like Button Plugin Homepage</a> for more information.
+Visit our <a href="http://vivacityinfotech.net/wp-facebook-like-button-by-vivacity/">demo page</a> for more information.

 == Frequently Asked Questions ==